wp-plugins/bm-custom-login/readme.txt

 == Changelog ==

+* 1.8 New Feature: Custom CSS - now you can edit everything! :)
 * 1.7.4 make link colour affect login button to ensure things remain harmonious
 * 1.7.3 improve sanitization/ security throughout
 * 1.7.2 encode footer html properly so that html actually works - and is safe